shopgate/web-account/README.md

 Shows external Account pages in in-app browser once clicked.
 This extension is tailored for Shopware 6, but can be re-used for any other cart if the URL structure allows it.

+For the Android (GMD) theme we recommend turning on the menu subheadings: `showGmdMenuSubHeaders: true`

 ## How to use it
 You can enable & disable any of the following links in the configuration section:
 ```json